dangoslen/dangoslen-me-site/content/blog/how-to-give-technical-feedback.md

 ---
 Let's face it: giving feedback is hard.

 You want to help that teammate improve their coding skills.
-You want to tell your manager that it feels like they don't listen when you share an idea.
-You want to share a piece of wisdom you have learned from your experience.
+You want to tell your manager you feel like they don't listen when you share an idea.
+You want to help the newcomer struggling with a concept on the team by sharing your experience.

-But how do you do that without sounding like a jerk?
+But how do you do that without sounding like a know-it-all?
 Or sound like you are just complaining?

 While I'm not an expert at all-things-feedback, I've grown a lot in the past several years in how I give feedback to those I work with.
 From both technical aspects to soft skills and professionalism.